Skip to content

 The SDSS

-The Sloan Digital Sky Survey is an international collaboration to create the most complete three-dimensional map of the sky.
-This survey uses a 2.5 meter telescope located at the Apache Point Observatory in New Mexico.
+The Sloan Digital Sky Survey is an international collaboration of scientists who have been working together since 2000 to map the positions of millions of objects on the sky.
+The survey uses a 2.5 meter telescope located at the Apache Point Observatory in New Mexico – the Sloan telescope.
 It is one of the most ambitious and influential astronomical surveys ever conducted and has surveyed about a third of the sky, obtaining optical images and spectra of astronomical objects.
-The SDSS has helped scientists measure properties and distances of these objects and has revolutionized our understanding of the universe by providing high-quality, publicly accessible data since the beginning of the project in 2000.
+The SDSS has helped scientists measure properties and distances of these objects and has revolutionized our understanding of the universe by providing high-quality, publicly accessible data since the beginning of the project.

 The Sloan Foundation telescope at the Apache Point Observatory.